sulsyeda03/Expense-Reimbursement-System-Project1/README.md

 `  `**By default,**

-- All the tickets created are:
+- When a Ticket is created:
-- In status - "Pending"
+  - It is bydefault in status "Pending"-
-- It records automatically , when the ticket was created
-- It records automatically , when the ticket was "Approved" or "Rejected" by Manager
+  - Date and TimeStamp are automatically are recorded and stored
+  - User cannot select an expense Date no longer than today
+  - Amount is in number format upto two decimals
+  - Type of Reimbursement has to be one of 4 options:
+      - Lodging
+      - Travel
+      - Food
+      - Other
+- When an action is taken on Ticket by Manager:
+  - Date and TimeStamp are automatically are recorded and stored
+  - Status of ticket can be changed from "Pending" to only one of below options:
+    - Approved
+    - Rejected
   - No action can be taken on already "Approved" or "Rejected" tickets
+  - Details entered by Associate are read only

 _____________________________________________________________________________________________